kazurayam/SaveWebPageAsMHT/README.md

 >Integrate Chrome Devtools Protocol with Katalon Studio using https://github.com/kklisura/chrome-devtools-java-client.

-All this plugins does seems to bundle the jar of [Chrome DevTools Java Client](https://github.com/kklisura/chrome-devtools-java-client) and make it available to Katalon projects.
+This plugin bundles the jar of [Chrome DevTools Java Client](https://github.com/kklisura/chrome-devtools-java-client) and make it available to Katalon projects.

+And this plugin provides a class [`com.katalon.cdp.CdpUtils`](Include/scripts/groovy/com/katalon/cdp/CdpUtils.groovy) which implements a factory method that creates an instance of `com.github.kklisure.cdt.services.ChromeDevToolsSerivce` from `com.kms.katalon.core.webui.dirver.DriverFactory`.
+Provided with this utility, we can use CDP Java Client API together with Katalon's WebUI API.

 #### Chrome DevTools Java Client by Kenan Clisura